polterguy/phosphorusfive/core/p5.webapp/system42/README.md

 number generator, and salt your hashed passwords etc. In addition, it creates a root password, and a superuser normal account, for everyday use of your system.

-### The "misc" folder

-This folder contains some helper files, which does things, that doesn't really belong to a specific concept.
-One example is the different ContentTypes P5 supports out of the box.

 ### The "startup" folder

 This folder contains files that are evaluated during application startup of your server,